socalledsound/nu-scripts/week1/02-functional foundations/w1-v-03-functional-foundations.md

 saySomethingAndReact()
 [VO]

-And now, I think we have all the knowledge we need to go back to the challenge at the beginning of this video.
+And now, I think we have all the knowledge we need to go back to the challenge at the beginning of this video and tackle it.

 If we look again at the function saySomethingAndReact, we can see that it returns a function.